cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 # Results
-> (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)
+> Fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.

 ### a) Quality of APIs
 * Number of Yelp POI results > FourSquare which may be because of the category selected of "PARKS"